tamimat/portfolio/_posts/2017-07-01-diva-project.md

 ![Annotations]({{ site.baseurl }}/img/diva-annotation-developer.png)

-Later, we implemented the tool Zeplin, which made the process better for both sides.
+Later, we implemented the tool Zeplin in our workflow, which made the process better for everybody.
+You just upload specific designs directly from Sketch and the dimensions and images can be downloaded directly from Zeplin.

 ![Zeplin]({{ site.baseurl }}/img/diva-zeplin.png)